 Work in summer positions is closely supervised by a designated mentor and may involve any of the following activities: assisting scientists in planning and collecting measurements or predicting astronomical phenomena; analyzing data according to established procedures; preparing reports, diagrams, charts, and graphs, as needed; developing software to improve the accuracy or efficiency of data analysis, or to account for phenomena not previously considered.
 These duties generally require the use of personal computers, including word processing, spreadsheet, and graphics packages, statistical software, and specialized programs.

-Washington, DC: 27 June to 19 August Flagstaff, AZ: 27 June to 19 August (somewhat flexible) Colorado Springs, CO: 12 June to 12 August (somewhat flexible)
+Washington, DC: 26 June to 18 August Flagstaff, AZ: TBD Colorado Springs, CO: TBD

 The U.S. Naval Observatory (USNO) provides astronomical and timing data required by the Navy and other components of the Department of Defense for navigation, precise positioning, and command, control, and communications.
 To support these responsibilities, the observatory carries out vigorous programs of research, instrument development, and astronomical observations.
 Established in 1830, the observatory is one of the oldest scientific organizations in the Federal Government.
 Today, USNO is one of the preeminent authorities in the world in astrometry, Earth rotation measurement, precise time, fundamental reference frames, and solar system dynamics.